-We recently planned to spend one week in Iceland, so we opted to do aroad trip along the South Coast part of the Ring Road, instead of the entire circuit.
+We recently spent one week in Iceland.
+We had a huge bucket list of things to do all over the island, but unfortunately, we didn’t have enough time to tick everything off.
+So, we opted to do a road trip along the South Coast part of the Ring Road, instead of the entire circuit.

 If you’re restricted to one week in Iceland, the South Coast part of the Ring Road, including the Golden Circle, offers many spectacular and popular tourist attractions, and even some relatively tourist-free ones.

 This 7 day Iceland itinerary route guide will take you around the best highlights of the Southern Region